 This is the second of the reading exercises in the Cambridge B2 reading exam.
 On this page we will talk about what you need to know about this Part 6 exercise.

-The Part 6 Reading consists of one text, from which six sentences have been removed and placed in jumbled order after the text, together with a seventh sentence which does not fit in any of the gaps.
-You have to decide from where in the text each sentence has been removed.
+The Part 6 Reading consists of one text, from which six sentences have been removed and placed in a different order after the text, together with a seventh sentence which does not fit in any of the gaps.
+You have to decide where in the text each sentence has been removed from.
 Each sentence may be used only once, and there is one extra sentence that you do not need to use.

 The text may be taken from, for example, a magazine or newspaper.